swcarpentry/shell-novice/05-script.md

 to make sure they're doing the right thing, then saving them in a file for re-use.
-This style of work allows people to recycle what they discover about their data and their workflow with just a few extra keystrokes.
+This style of work allows people to recycle what they discover about their data and their workflow with just a few extra keystrokes: One call to `history`, cleaning up the output, save as shell script.

 #### Nelle's Pipeline: Creating a Script